 23km (14 miles) SE of Cusco

 Rarely visited by tourists, who are in more of a hurry to see the villages and Inca ruins of the Sacred Valley north of Cusco, the extensive complex of Tipón is nearly the equal of the more celebrated ruins found in Pisac, Ollantaytambo, and Chinchero.
-For fans of Inca stonemasonry and building technique, Tipón's well-preserved agricultural terracing is among the best created by the Incas and makes for a rewarding, if not easily accessible, visit.
+For fans of Inca stonemasonry and building technique, Tipón’s well-preserved agricultural terracing is among the best created by the Incas and makes for a rewarding, if not easily accessible, visit.
 Peter Frost writes in Exploring Cusco (Nuevas Imágenes, 1999) that the terracing is so elaborately constructed that it might have been instrumental in testing complex crops rather than used for routine farming.
+Others have theorized that it may have been used as a park for Inca nobility.
 There are also baths, a temple complex, and irrigation canals and aqueducts that further reveal the engineering prowess of the Incas.
-The ruins are a healthy hour's climb (or more, depending on your physical condition) up a steep, beautiful path, or by car up a dirt road.
+The ruins are a healthy hour’s climb (or more, depending on your physical condition) up a steep, beautiful path, or by car up a dirt road.
 The uncluttered distant views are tremendous.
 The truly adventurous and fit can continue above the first set of ruins to others perched even higher (probably another 2 hr. of climbing).
-During the rainy season (Nov-Mar), it's virtually impossible to visit Tipón.
+During the rainy season (Nov–Mar), it’s virtually impossible to visit Tipón.

 Getting There -- Combis for “Urcos” leave from Avenida Huáscar in Cusco; request that the driver drop you off near Tipón, which is between the villages of Saylla and Oropesa.
 The site is 4km (2 1/2 miles) from the highway; it’s open daily from 7am to 5:30pm.
 Admission is by Cusco’s boleto turístico.